 The Pyrenees can be all white or have wolf grey or badger markings.
 At least some puppies from the litter should be colored and it is very hard to tell which pups will turn all white and which will keep their masks and markings.
-Most always the markings on the body will disappear except for maybe in the summer when the Pyr sheds out.
-Litters that are born all white are possibly severely line-bred and you should be very cautious moving forward.
+Most always the markings on the body will disappear except for maybe in the summer when your dog sheds out.
+A Great Pyrenees will never be black or have black markings.

 When do Great Pyrenees shed most?

 It depends if you keep your dog inside or outside.
 Our dogs seem to not shed a lot except when they blow their undercoats in the spring.
 We like to brush our dogs as much as possible though, this will help prevent any matting (check behind the ears and where the collar lays).

 Yes, and sometimes no. Our first Great Pyrenees didn't bark until she was almost 10 months old, and she still is our quiet one.
 However if Izzy barks we know to come outside and check because she means business.
 Everest barked at a few weeks old and hasn't stopped barking yet, its loud and increases at night (we put our dogs in the barn at night with the livestock).
 Oscar is in-between in the barking department.
 You will also find as they mature they will bark at less and save their barks for known threats.
 But even when it seems as though they’re barking at nothing, it can be that they’re simply barking at something you’re not aware of.
 I'm thankful for all the barks!!